-If your GE refrigerator is clicking then it is likely a sign of a more serious issue.
+If your GE refrigerator has clicking or ticking noise coming from the rear then it is likely a sign of a more serious issue.
 Generally, the clicking comes from the main controller board, the brains of the refrigerator.
-Most likely the GE refrigerator will soon stop cooling, you’ll hear a howling sound or the main control panel will go blank.
+Chances are good that you’ll soon notice a drastic temperature variation in the cooling or the GE refrigerator will soon stop cooling altogether.
+In some cases, you may also experience issues with the internal fridge or freezer lights, the LCD panel or the water/ice dispenser.

 Here are a few examples of GE Refrigerator issues that were fixed with a new controller board: